Chart Color Schemes

 Bundaberg Surrounds - South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.8%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
-Trade and technical skills are prominent, with 42.5% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (33.6%).
+The area's university qualification rate is 11.4%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.8%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
+Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding them - advanced diplomas at 8.9% and certificates at 33.6%.
+A total of 24.6% of the population is actively pursuing formal education, including 9.5% in secondary, 9.3% in primary, and 1.8% in tertiary education.

 Frequently Asked Questions - Education